Wellbeing Support During Isolation

 If you would prefer a tutorial introduction to mindfulness, then YouTube can lots of videos to assist you in this.

-Meditation can be seen as the act of giving your attention to only one thing, as a way of becoming calm and relaxed, and implementing a daily meditation into your routine may support you during this time of isolation and extended lockdown.
+Meditation can be seen as the act of giving your attention to only one thing, as a way of becoming calm and relaxed, and implementing a daily meditation into your routine may support you during this time of isolation and during or after lockdown.

 There are lots of different ways to meditate, but if you are just starting out then YouTube has lots of short & simple meditation videos that you can try.
 Headspace are also offering some free taster mediation sessions for beginners.
 The Online Yoga Journal has lots of information about free online meditation for newbies, and Freemedation is a website offering lots of advice, and free online courses for everyone.